kgorking/ecs/README.md

 **Note!** Beware of using mutable shared components in parallel systems, as it can lead to race conditions.
 Combine it with `immutable`, if possible, to disallow systems modifying the shared component. `ecs_flags(ecs::share|ecs::immutable);`

+### `immutable`
+Marking a component as immutable (a.k.a. const) is used for components that are not to be changed by systems.
+This is used for passing read-only data to systems.
+A great candiate for this would be the `frame_data` component from the `share` example.

+If a component is marked as `immutable` and is used in a system without being marked `const`, you will get a compile-time error reminding you to make it constant.

 ### `transient`
 Marking a component as transient is used for components that only exists on entities temporarily.
 The runtime will remove these components from entities automatically after one cycle.